-Reddit user NicoolaJokic shared an astonishing Michael Jordan stat-line between December 1990 and June 1998.
-Jordan in those championship runs—ignoring his first retirement and half-season comeback—he never lost three games in a row with the Chicago Bulls.
+Reddit user NicoolaJokic shared an astonishing Jordan & the Bulls stat-line from 1990s.
+[Between December 1990 and June 1998] MJ in his championship runs—ignoring the first retirement and half-season comeback—never lost three games in a row with the Chicago Bulls.

-At the beginning of the 1990/1991 NBA season, Phil Jackson and the Bulls front office were worried seriously because the Bulls lost three games in a row.
-The entire organization had no idea what was about to be happening in the next eight years.
+Phil Jackson and the Bulls front office were worried seriously because of losing three games in a row at the beginning of 1990/1991 NBA season.
+Entire organization had no idea what was about to be happening in the next eight years.
 A team that had a record of 0-3 in November 1990 dominated a decade of basketball.

 Based on Basketball-Reference, Chicago Bulls were 388-104 in the regular season, and 90-24 in the playoffs.
 That means they had a 78.8 pct overall winning rate.

-The Bulls needed a consistent winning mentality for a marathon like this.
+The Bulls needed a consistent winning mentality for an eight-year marathon.
 And that was the essence of what Michael Jordan was all about.
 Win at all cause.
 Give everything you got in the practice: his killer, cut-throat mentality made Scottie Pippen a Top 20 player, and Phil Jackson, the greatest coach ever.

 Speaking of Michael’s approach to the games and practices, he demanded excellence from himself and his teammates whenever Bulls stepped on the court.